pubkey/rxdb/docs-src/replication-graphql.md

 ### Transforming null to undefined in optional fields

-GraphQL fills up non-existend optional values with `null` while RxDB required them to be `undefined`.
+GraphQL fills up non-existent optional values with `null` while RxDB required them to be `undefined`.
 Therefore, if your schema contains optional properties, you have to transform the pulled data to switch out `null` to `undefined`
 ```js
 const replicationState: RxGraphQLReplicationState<RxDocType> = collection.syncGraphQL({